 An irrevocable life insurance trust is used as a receptacle for creating a life insurance policy and proceeds.
-Normally the ILIT trust is outside of the estate of the grantor and thus not includable in the calculation of overall estate tax liability.
-At death, the funds from the insurance policy are paid to the trust and then distributed to the beneficiaries of the trust tax free.
+Usually, the ILIT trust is outside of the estate of the grantor and thus not includable in the calculation of overall estate tax liability.
+At death, the funds from the insurance policy are paid to the trust and then distributed to the beneficiaries of the trust tax-free.

-As with all important legal decisions always seek competent advice before making any decision.
-Occasionally a second opinion should be obtained especially if anything is not explained thoroughly or in total detail.
+As with all essential legal decisions always seek competent advice before making any decision.
+Occasionally a second opinion should be obtained especially if anything is not explained thoroughly or in complete detail.

 Premium gift for you for registering for my newsletter

 I am a member of Syndicated Columnists, a national organization committed to a fully transparent approach to money.

 Interested in additional information?
 Register for my FREE bi-monthly newsletter, "Layin' it on the line."
 It contains information that other people have found beneficial.
 I will never sell your information.

 For registering, I have a Premium Gift for you.

 Our 15th edition, “Safe Money Book” a $20 value

 Learn the basics of a Safe Money approach to investing.